 How To Hit All 3 Tricep Heads With Tate Presses, Triceps Dips, & Reverse Grip Pushdown

-It’s important to keep in mind that there’s no way to actually isolate one of the tricep heads.
+It’s important to keep in mind that there’s no way to actually isolate one of the triceps heads.
 Any exercise is going to hit all three, but some exercises will emphasize more on one of the heads.

 Tate Presses (Long Head)

-The Tate press hits the long head of the tricep, (the biggest of the three), which is located on the inner part of the arm.
+The Tate press hits the long head of the triceps, (the biggest of the three), which is located on the inner part of the arm.
 A lot of people neglect this head in favor of the lateral head, but this is the one that will give the arm the most size.

 Triceps Dips (Lateral Head)